 - Sexual Concerns Addressing Fertility – seeks to provide support and counselling to infertile couples.
 It also helps couples to maintain a healthy sexual relationship despite an infertility diagnosis and to enable them to get through the stresses of IVF and other Assisted Reproductive Techniques.

-- Behavioural and Lifestyle Therapies – provides advice and home therapies for the couple to do so that they will not only have a better sexual relationship, but also improve general health and their chances of a successful conception.
+- Behavioural and Lifestyle Therapies – provides advice and home therapies for the couple to do so that they will not only have a better sexual relationship but also improve general health and their chances of a successful conception.

-- Sexual Rehabilitation for Regaining Intimacy – offers therapy and counseling to patients who have not resumed sexual activity after a health-disrupting event, like injury, debilitating illness, or degenerative disease.
+- Sexual Rehabilitation for Regaining Intimacy – offers therapy and counselling to patients who have not resumed sexual activity after a health-disrupting event, like injury, debilitating illness, or degenerative disease.
 It is also for couples who have drifted apart from sexual intimacy due to interpersonal issues, ego or sexual dysfunctions.

 Sexologists are vital members of an infertility treatment team — allowing for the frank, confidential and tactful discussion, diagnosis, and treatment recommendation for sexuality-related conditions.

 One such specialist is Professor P Ganesan Adaikan of the Sincere Medical Specialist Center.
-Prof. Adaikan is a world-renowned clinical sexologist with decades of experience and expertise in helping not only infertility patients stressed by their inability to conceive, but also individuals with sexual conditions or problems with sexual relationships.
+Prof. Adaikan is a world-renowned clinical sexologist with decades of experience and expertise in helping not only infertility patients stressed by their inability to conceive but also individuals with sexual conditions or problems with sexual relationships.

-If you have related issues that require the intervention of a sexologist, or want to know more about our Clinical Sexology services, contact Sincere Medical Specialist Center at Hotline: +65-6507 0766 email: email@example.com.
+If you have related issues that require the intervention of a sexologist, or want to know more about our Clinical Sexology services, contact Sincere Medical Specialist Center at Hotline: +65-6507 0766 or email: email@example.com.